Gluten-Free In Las Vegas, Nevada – 11 Healthy Choices

 Visiting anywhere new means living without my “safe” eat standbys and needing to risk unknown eateries.
 I always cringe when adventuring out to a new place for fear I may get sick.

+Recently, on a work trip to Las Vegas, I had to seek out some restaurants that were gluten-free.
 It wasn’t my first time in Las Vegas.
-I had once combined a cruise of the Pacific Northwest with four days in Las Vegas.
+I had once combined a cruise of the Pacific Northwest with four days in the city.

 So, if you suffer from Celiac or opt to follow a gluten-free diet, this article helps to narrow down your restaurant choices.